jamsyoung/vagrant-lemp/README.md

 # Wordpress Development Environment
 This is a shell for creating a development environment for Wordpress.

-## TODO
-- Document how to get Wordpress running
+This will give you an Ubuntu VM, nginx, PHP, and MySQL that you can use to install Wordpress into for development.
+This will get you most of the way there, but does not automate installing Wordpress.

 ## Requirements